Xomega-Net/Xomega.Docs/docs/generators/data/edm.md

 ### EDM attributes

-The EDM attributes for the properties of the generated entities will be largely driven by configuration of the field's type or its based types.
+The EDM attributes for the properties of the generated entities will be largely driven by the configuration of the field's type or its based types.

 The actual EDM type is specified on the `edm:type` config element of the field's type, which may contain some additional attributes as well.
 The maximum size of the field will come from the `size` attribute of the type itself.

 Whether or not the entity property is required comes from the `required` attribute on the field, but each field can have additional field-specific EDM configuration under its `edm:property` config element.

-The following example illustrates EF configuration for the logical type `city name`, and additional field-specific EDM attributes for the `rowguid` property.
+The following example illustrates EF configuration for the logical type `city name` and additional field-specific EDM attributes for the `rowguid` property.

 ```xml
 <types>